algosup/2023-2024-project-3-virtual-processor-team-3/documents/functional_specifications.md

 Since most of our intended audience consists of beginners without expertise in intricate operations and instructions.
 Hence, we embrace the philosophy of "if an operation can be broke down into simpler ones, avoid unnecessary complexity."

-We have gathered information on many known computer architectures, from the 60's until today.

-After comparing dozens of architectures and assembly languages (see [Architecture Benchmark](#101-architecture-benchmark)), the RISC approach aligns closely with this philosophy, featuring a reduced set of straightforward instructions, among other important factors.
+We have gathered information on many known computer architectures, from the 60's until today, and after comparing dozens of architectures and assembly languages (see [Architecture Benchmark](#101-architecture-benchmark)), the RISC approach aligns closely with this philosophy, featuring a reduced set of straightforward instructions, among other important factors.

-This aforementioned benchmark has been made considering numerous factors (more or less ordered from most important to least important).

-The factors that were taken into consideration are (but not limited to):
+This benchmark has been made considering numerous factors (more or less ordered from most important to least important).
+Those factors are (but not limited to):

 - Licensing
 - Design
 - Type